Google Earth and Geoscience Education

 - EarthPlot and EarthPaint : make graphical overlays in GE.
 EarthPlot is useful for spatial statistics.

-- Tools to create paths and graphs in Google Earth.
+- Tools to create graphs in Google Earth.

 Examples of Good Use of Google Earth